41st Tharallah Division: Formation

 In 1980, a battalion was established consisting of forces from Sistan and Baluchestan province, Hormozgan province and Kerman province to fight in the Iran–Iraq War.
 In 1981, it was expanded and organized as the 41st Tharallah Brigade (تیپ 41 ثارالله).
 It was further expanded to comprise 4 battalions by 1982, and 6 battalions later in that year.
 It was eventually expanded to a division on 7 February 1983, with three infantry brigades and one armored battalion.
 In 1984, another brigade and one independent anti-armor battalion joined the division.
 The Anti-Armor Independent Battalion was expanded to the Anti-Armor Brigade a year later.

 Operations

 The unit participated in various operations during Iran–Iraq War, namely Operation Meymak (Ammar 3), Operation Nasr 4, Operation Omm-ol-Hasanayn, Operation Dawn 10, Operation Beit-ol-Moqaddas 7, Operation Bazi-Deraz 2, Operation Karbala-5, Operation Karbala-10, Operation Karbala-4, Operation Karbala-1, Operation Dawn 8, Operation Badr, Operation Kheibar, Operation Dawn 4, Operation Dawn 3, Operation Dawn 1, Operation Ramazan, Operation Beit-ol-Moqaddas, Operation Fath-ol-Mobin, Operation Tariq-ol-Qods.

-Throughout the Iran-Iraq war, the commander of the unit was Qassem Soleimani.
+Throughout the Iran-Iraq war, the commander of the unit was Qasem Soleimani.